Master of Business Administration

 Master of Accounting

-The program offers students the opportunity to adequately prepare for today's multifaceted accounting practice by strengthening one's understanding of the body of accounting knowledge, as well as preparing them for the complexities and new technology facing the accounting profession.
+The program offers students the opportunity to adequately prepare for today's multifaceted accounting practice, strengthen their understanding of the body of accounting knowledge, and prepare for the complexities and new technology facing the accounting profession.
 The program is also designed to improve the accounting students' oral and written communication skills and to develop their analytical skills.

 PhD in Communication and Information Sciences

 The PhD in communication and information sciences (CIS) is an interdisciplinary program integrating the academic disciplines of computer science, communication, library science, and management information systems.
 Because a broad knowledge base is required to support the interdisciplinary approach, the program also draws from such fields as political science, economics, engineering, operations research, behavioral sciences, and others.
-For detailed information regarding the PhD in CIS program, contact the chair of the interdisciplinary doctoral program in the Library and Information Science program, Hamilton Library, room 33, 2550 McCarthy Mall, Honolulu, HI 96822; phone: (808) 956-5815; fax: (808) 956-5835; e-mail: email@example.com
+For detailed information regarding the PhD in CIS program, contact the chair of the interdisciplinary doctoral program in the Library and Information Science program, Hamilton Library, room 23, 2550 McCarthy Mall, Honolulu, HI 96822; phone: (808) 956-7321.

 PhD in International Management